 2. In the meatime, Spoon the miso paste into a bowl.
 Ladle about 1/2 cup of the hot dashi broth into a bowl and whisk with chopsticks or a whisk to mix and melt the miso paste so that it becomes a smooth mixture.

 3. Turn the heat off, add the miso paste to the pot and stir well.
+Taste the soup - if it needs more flavor, whisk in another tablespoon or two of miso paste.
 Top with green onions and serve immediately.